I Almost Lost My Mind

 "I Almost Lost My Mind" is a popular song written by Ivory Joe Hunter and published in 1950.
-Hunter's recording of the song was a number one hit on the US Billboard R&B chart in that year.
+Hunter's recording of the song was a number one hit on the US Billboard R&B singles chart in that year.

-In this song, the narrator, whose lover had left him, for no reason at all, had almost lost his mind.
-He goes to see the gypsy to have his fortune read, who turns out to be bad news, stating that his lover had left him forever, gone for good.

-The recording of the 12-bar blues by R&B star Ivory Joe Hunter was made on October 1, 1949 and was a rhythm and blues hit that became a pop standard.
-The best selling version of the song was a cover version by Pat Boone, hitting number one on the Billboard charts in 1956.
+Hunter recorded the 12-bar blues style song on October 1, 1949, and became a rhythm and blues hit and a pop standard.
+Hunter's record sold one million copies by 1956.
+The best selling version of the song was a cover version by Pat Boone, which reached number one on the Billboard charts in 1956.
 It has since been recorded by a variety of pop artists, big bands, country and western stars, rock and rollers, and Latin, jazz and blues performers.
-Big Walter Horton's instrumental "Easy", recorded in 1953, was based on "I Almost Lost My Mind".